Mr Justin Leonard is a project leader for bushfire research at CSIRO’s Sustainable Ecosystems.

 The work is delivering risk assessment tools and urban design solutions for clients who include:

 - Bushfires Cooperative Research Centre (CRC)

 - Queensland Public Safety Business Agency

 Mr Leonard's experience with experimental science indicates that people living in bushfire prone areas need to first accept the natural occurrence of bushfires, then effectively assess the risk these bushfires present.

 Mr Leonard joined CSIRO in 1993 and initially gained experience in the areas of materials flammability and fire test methods as well as combustion science and air quality.

-In the following years his research focus has moved to bushfire related infrastructure impact.
+A few years in his research focus moved to bushfire related infrastructure impact.

 This has seen Mr Leonard managing:

 People living in bushfire prone areas need to first accept the natural occurrence of bushfires and then effectively assess the risk that these bushfires present.